 Many of these young people arriving in the UK will have experienced or witnessed traumatic events and may not be able to cope mentally with general day to day life, let alone understand how to navigate the complex systems in which they now find themselves.
 Imagine being 16 years old, having left your family behind on a perilous journey, to then pick up your education where you left off, in a new country and in a different language, whilst the danger of being sent back home is a real possibility.

-This long period of uncertainty on top of such extreme circumstance is detrimental to their physical, psychological and social wellbeing and as a result, they suffer social exclusion and can become disaffected with life in the UK.
+This long period of uncertainty on top of such extreme circumstance is detrimental to their physical, psychological and social well-being and as a result, they suffer social exclusion and can become disaffected with life in the UK.
 We don’t want to see this happen to anybody when we know it doesn’t have to.
-We’ve learned that when somebody is there to offer stability and regular 1-1 support during this difficult time, it can transform a young person’s attitude from that of frustration and despair to optimism and hope.
+We’ve learned that when somebody is there to offer stability and regular one-to-one support during this difficult time, it can transform a young person’s attitude from that of frustration and despair to optimism and hope.
 We pride ourselves in providing holistic and tailored support as we understand that everyone has different histories, needs and aspirations for the future.

 Despite the complex challenges they have faced, it is education that remains their primary focus.
 Learning new skills and knowledge provides the hope of a better life and future prospects for them and their families.
 They are determined to access and make the most of this opportunity and we are determined to support them in doing so.